 Addiction to alcohol can be defined in several ways, so the important thing is to look at your drinking habits and the effects that they cause.
 Here are some clues that you can look at.

 - When you drink, do you tend to keep going longer than you intended?

 - Do you feel that you can’t enjoy yourself unless you drink?

 - Do you drink when you’re alone?

 - Do you drink most days (four or more days a week)?

-- Are there negative consequences to your drinking, e.g. missed or low-quality work, embarrassment, hurting others, risky or illegal behaviour, neglecting your duties, spending too much on a night out, antisocial or violent behaviour?
+- Are there negative consequences to your drinking, e.g. missed or low-quality work, embarrassment, hurting others or yourself, risky or illegal behaviour, neglecting your duties, spending too much on a night out, antisocial or violent behaviour?

 - Do you do things when drunk that you wouldn’t do when sober?

 - Do you drink until you throw up?

 - Do you have memory gaps when you drink?

 - Do you need a drink to get you going again?

 - When you feel bad or struggle to cope, do you drink to feel better?